Rayralima/Restaurante-Sabor-Caseiro---Clound/README.md

 - Follow the existing code style in `app.js`
 - Always document new endpoints in the API section
-- Include basic testing where applicable
+- Include basic testing where applicable.

 ---